Small form factor PC: Ultra-small form factor

-Each model of Dell's OptiPlex line of computers typically includes an Ultra-Small Form Factor (USFF) chassis option.
-In the Core 2 era, these machines used 8.9 cm (3.5") desktop hard drives and external power supplies, such as the OptiPlex 745 and 755.
-More recent units use 6.4 cm (2.5") laptop hard drives and have integrated power supplies, such as the OptiPlex 990 USFF.
-The compact size comes at the cost of restricted expandability, as USFF models have no PCI or PCIe slots and may have limited CPU and memory options.
+Each model of Dell's OptiPlex line of computers typically includes an ultra-small form factor (USFF) chassis option.
+In the Core 2 era, these machines used 8.9 cm desktop hard drives and external power supplies, such as the OptiPlex 760, 745 and 755.
+More recent units use 6.4 cm laptop hard drives and have integrated power supplies, such as the OptiPlex 990 USFF.
+Some USFF models also use SO-DIMM memory, typically associated with laptops, despite being paired with desktop-class processors.
+The compact size comes at the cost of restricted expandability, as USFF models have no PCI or PCIe slots and may have limited CPU, storage and memory options.

-Micro
+Micro form factor

-Starting from Series 5, USFF was replaced with Micro variants, an even smaller size option that uses external power supplies and does not have optical drives.
+Starting from Series 5, USFF was replaced with micro form factor (MFF), an even smaller size option that uses external power supplies and does not have optical drives: